-17.4.2.8 Painting: Before the member of the steel structures are placed in position or taken out of before final weld is made.
+17.4.2.8 Painting: Before the member of the steel structures are placed in position or taken out of the workshop these shall be painted as specified in para 10.2.2.

 The mode of measurements shall be the same as specified in 10.2.4 except that weight of welding material shall not be added in the weight of members for payment and nothing extra shall be paid for making and filling holes for temporary fastening of members during erection before welding.